Tag Archives: guitar

 100 Days of Ukulele

-For the 100 days challenge, I created a collection of fun songs for singalongs with video tutorials.
-Start reading here to learn about the challenge and learn more about Rise Up Singing, or skip straight to the song list.
+For a 100 days ukulele challenge, I created a collection of fun songs for singalongs with video tutorials.
+Start reading here to learn about the challenge and about Rise Up Singing, or skip straight to the song list.

 Introduction

 Cynthia Lin organizes a “100 days of ukulele” challenge, starting each year in March.
 Participants are encouraged to record a video every day of themselves playing ukulele and post it for the community to see.
 (Find it on Facebook, or her Patreon or on Instagram or YouTube using #100DaysUke2025.)
-The goal is to commit to a practice, and daily work on your skills.
-This year, I gave myself the challenge of playing lots of new songs, using each to practice and strengthen my: chord changes, choosing the best strum pattern and/or building my skills at finger picking.
+The goal is to commit to a practice and daily work on your skills.
+In 2025, I gave myself the challenge of playing lots of new songs, using each to practice and strengthen my: chord changes, choosing the best strum pattern and/or building my skills at finger picking.
 I figured I might as well record these as tutorials that I can share with others.

 I chose to work with songs from the group singing book Rise Up Singing (Amazon affiliate link, or buy directly from the publisher).
 There are 1200 songs in the book!
-So, I am choosing some of my favorites / things I think may be commonly sung.
+I chose some of my favorites / things I think may be commonly sung.
 Many of them also appear in the Daily Ukulele Songbook.
-(Amazon, publisher).
-Or they appear in the songbooks for the Eastside Ukulele Players group I play with.
+(Amazon, publisher) or in the free songbooks for the Eastside Ukulele Players.

-Most of my videos will include chord diagrams.
-They contain at least some of the lyrics, and some contain info on how the chords align with the lyrics.
-If I don’t have all the lyrics and chords in the video, I will try to link to where you can find them.
+Most of my videos include chord diagrams.
+They contain some of the lyrics, and some contain info on how the chords align with the lyrics.
+If I don’t have all the lyrics and chords in the video, I link to where you can find them.
 I do strongly encourage you to support the authors/publishers of Rise Up Singing and Daily Ukulele and honor their copyright by purchasing your own copy of each book.
 If you do singalongs in a group, purchase enough copies of the book for everyone in the group.

 Rise Up Singing

 Rise Up is a folk music singalong book, first published in 1988.
 It contains 1200 songs, sorted into 35 categories, well indexed by title, artist, and subject.
 For sheer number of songs, it’s incredible!
-In order to fit that many songs into a compact, affordable book, this is not full sheet music and comprehensive lyrics for all know verses.
+In order to fit that many songs into a compact, affordable book, this is not full sheet music.
 It just includes the lyrics and chords, not the melodies, so you either need to know the song, or look for a recording online to learn it.
-I love this book!

 And… as a beginning musician, it was really hard for me to use it, even for songs that I knew.

 Here’s a sample song.
 So the “C – F G /” means that for the first line of lyrics, you’ll play C, continue playing C, then F, then G. You have to figure out for yourself when to switch from one to the other.
-The second and third lines of lyrics are similar, then you’ll see for the fourth line, it just says 2nd.
+Then you’ll see how it calls out the chords (but not the timing) for the second and third lines of the lyrice, then you’ll see for the fourth line, it just says 2nd.
 That means you play the second pattern.
-There’s a lot of thinking involved as you play, which was hard for me when I started.

 Song List

 Here’s a list of all the recordings I did, in alphabetical order.
-Some are full tutorials, some are playthoughs of the full song, some just snippets… just what I was able to complete on that particular day of the challenge, depending on my other commitments.
+Some are full tutorials, some are play-throughs of the full song, some just snippets… whatever I was able to complete on that particular day of the challenge, depending on my other commitments.
 I starred the easier songs for beginners.

 Simple Children’s Songs